-10 Gender Analysis as at 31 December ,2022
+11. Gender Analysis as at December 31, 2022

 Fidelity Bank is an equal opportunity employer and is committed to promoting gender diversity in the workplace.
-The Bank recognizes that women have different skills, viewpoints, ideas and insights which will enables it serve a diverse customer base more effectively.
+The Bank recognizes that women have different skills, viewpoints, ideas and insights which will enable it serve a diverse customer base more effectively.
 The report on gender analysis as at 31 December 2022 is shown below: